-The Trash Fund has available funds of \$105,652.
+The Trash Fund his budgeted to have available funds of \$110,692 at the end of 2017.
 This amount does not change significantly from year to year.
 Potential uses of these funds at a future date include one time expenses associated with billing for services and could include software and computer upgrades for billing and collections.
 The 2017 Budget does not have an impact on available funds.

 The Trash Fund does not include any direct personnel costs.
-Personnel costs for trash collection services are provided through a service contract and personnel costs for billing services are included in the General Fund under the Adnmisitration Department's Finance program.
+Personnel costs for trash collection services are provided through a service contract and personnel costs for billing services are included in the General Fund under the Admisitration Department's Finance program.